 Growing a vegetable garden in central Texas is a year-round affair.
-Crops are grown according to their seasonal compatibility.
-Cool-season crops grow Fall through early spring, and warm-season crops grow from Spring through the first frost.
-The dilemma that faces the gardener is when to start seeds for each season.
-Here a quick guide on how to figure out the best time to start seeds in central Texas.
+Crops are available according to their seasonal compatibility.
+Cool-season crops grow from Fall through early Spring, and warm-season crops grow from Spring through the first frost.
+The gardener’s dilemma is when to start seeds for each season.
+Here is a quick guide to finding the best time to start seeds in central Texas.

 Classify your crops

 To have a successful garden, every gardener should know the right season for each crop.
 Distinguishing between cool-season and warm-season crops is critical.
 After making a list of the desired crops to grow, part them into their respective seasons.

 Mark the growing seasons on the calendar

 The first and last frost dates mark growing seasons.
 Refer to the USDA growing zones to determine the dates for your specific area.
 The given dates are approximate and vary each year slightly.

 In central Texas, the last frost date is the 1st of March, and the first frost date is the 30th of November.
 The cool season is between November and March, and the warm season is the other way around.

 Now that you decided what to grow and when to grow them, it is time to learn more about the seeds.
 The latter are not equal, and here is what to look for in a seed packet before starting it.

 The answers to these questions will help accurately determine the time to start seeds.
 For example, if the seed packet states that it takes 21 days to germinate, it means that during that time, the seed is still dormant.

 Does it need soaking, stratification, or scarification to trigger germination?